-In this session, Robin Dunford, Senior Solution Architect at Inera, demonstrates how you can use eXtyles STS to create validated NISO STS XML files directly from Microsoft Word.
+In this session from the 2021 Typefi Standards Symposium, Robin Dunford, Senior Solution Architect at Inera, demonstrates how you can use eXtyles STS to create validated NISO STS XML files directly from Microsoft Word.

 “ISO was our first standards customer—we configured eXtyles for them over 10 years ago to allow them to convert their Microsoft Word documents, first to ISO STS XML and then more recently to NISO STS.”

 |Introduction: Word to NISO XML with Inera eXtyles

 |Demo: Preparing a Word document for export to NISO STS XML